 Couple these facts with the fake news sensation that has reached an all-time high, and we have ourselves somewhat of a media conundrum.
 (While “fake news” is no longer anything new, the term has become so ubiquitous that it earned its own entry in the Cambridge Dictionary.)

 In both cases, perhaps somewhat ironically, media outlets have themselves turned to PR firms to build campaigns against the pitfalls they’re facing.
-The Chicago Sun-Times partnered with Ogilvy not only for its blank front page action, but also for an entire newspaper and website redesign.
-CNN partnered with Figliulio & Partners for its new “Facts First” campaign, which was established to combat the fake news mindset.
+The Chicago Sun-Times partnered with Ogilvy for an entire newspaper and website redesign.
+CNN partnered with Figliulio & Partners for its “Facts First” campaign, which was established to combat the fake news mindset.

 Meeting Client Goals in Challenging Times

 As legal PR and marketing professionals, how can we help to keep the media circle of life active and healthy?
-More importantly, how can we best serve our clients and lawyers to ensure that their specific goals are met and exceeded?
+More importantly, how can we best serve our clients, including lawyers, to ensure that their specific goals are met and exceeded?
 Here are some ideas.

 Cherish and nurture the PR/journalism relationship.
 In our role as PR and marketing professionals, journalists are our greatest allies.
 We work in tandem with our journalist colleagues, helping one another to tell the stories that people want to read.
 As we stay this course, let’s ensure that the PR/journalism partnership is mutually positive, honest and valuable.

 Participate in the creative endeavors of traditional, sound media outlets.
-Media outlets, in the past several years, have found creative new ways to bring in revenue.
-Examples include community events, award and nomination opportunities, webinars, membership packages and the like.
-As we scour daily for opportunities for our clients, let’s not forget some of these highly worthwhile options, and participate when relevant and appropriate.
+In the past several years, media outlets have found creative new ways to bring in revenue.
+Examples include community events, award and nomination opportunities, webinars, membership packages, and the like.
+As we scour the media daily for opportunities for our clients, let’s not forget some of these highly worthwhile options, and participate when relevant and appropriate.

 Identify and support reliable media outlets organically.
 Even if you/your clients cannot support media outlets through donations or subscriptions, you can still support the outlets that you deem to be reliable and nonbiased by faithfully reading, viewing, listening, sharing or clicking.

 Respect the process.
-For as much change as the news industry has seen, and as much change as there is to come, remember that there is still a natural process and cycle in place.
+For as much change as the news industry has seen, and as much change as there is to come, remember that there is still a natural process and cycle.
 All the pieces of the media puzzle work together in tandem.
 Sound, traditional media outlets should be valued.
-Yes, the quick access to breaking news via Twitter or other social outlets certainly has its place, but reading a full-blown and in-depth story on a topic helps readers to dive deeper, be challenged and remain engaged.
+Yes, the quick access to breaking news via Twitter or other social outlets certainly has its place, but reading a full-blown and in-depth story about a topic helps readers to dive deeper, be challenged and remain engaged.

-If you would like to share an idea or to discuss changes you’ve seen or experienced in the current media climate, feel free to contact me, Bethany (Early) Chieffallo, at email@example.com.
+If you would like to share an idea or to discuss changes you’ve seen or experienced in the current media climate, feel free to contact Vivian Hood at email@example.com.